On Monday, I got to meet President Obama, shake his hand, hug him, and take a picture. Who would have thought.

 I took a few months off work and set up a phone bank in Lenox where hundreds of Berkshireites made calls, many participating like me for the first time in the political process.
 I knew little beyond the fact that I wanted to engage others.
 It was a success on many levels and it whet my appetite for more.

 I've since attended the Women's Fund of Western Mass Leadership Institute and the Yale Women's Campaign School.
-I now know a little more about what I'm doing, and this current election season fills and fuels my every moment.

 I've had the wonderful opportunity to be trained by the Obama for America campaign and to be assigned as the regional lead for the Berkshires.
 I've been meeting so many neighbors in the county, all devoted to engaging with the political process.